NativeScript/docs-v7/docs/core-concepts/navigation-extended.md

 {% angular %}
 ![ng-navigation-lateral-in-forward](../img/navigation-extended/ng-navigation-examples-page-4.png?raw=true)

-Nesting a TabView (lateral navigation) inside a layout.
+Nesting a TabView (lateral navigation) inside a page router outlet.
 For example in a Login component with forward navigation to a component with a nested TabView.
 ```
 P-R-O (forward navigation)
     > login.component